By Audrey Lambert, TIWP Student

 “Thanks,” she said, the slightest hint of a smile appeared on her lips.

 “Okay,” she said blankly.
 I waited for her to say her name too, but she didn’t.

 “Mallory,” she said.
 Her eyes were glued to the plate of cookies.
 I watched her remove the Saran Wrap and take one out.
 She took a bite, “They’re good.”

-I blushed, though I don’t know why, my mom was the one that makes sense.
+I blushed, though I don’t know why.
 “Oh, thanks, my mom made them.”

 She began to turn in and close the door.